 Create a challenging but sustainable work pace and you’ll discover predictable ship events, higher quality, and loyal team members.

 Graph the data in different ways to understand which forms are best absorbed by yourself or others, as well as which format shines a light on your areas of concern.
 There are many ways to graph this information and different formats resonate differently with different people.
 Find the ones that work best in your organization.
 But again, focus on results, not efforts.
-We can only ship working software, not hours.
+We only ship working, tested features, not hours.

-Try to anticipate what your teams will accomplish in a given iteration.
+Try to anticipate what your teams will accomplish in a given timebox.
 Attend their demonstrations and see what’s working and what’s not.
-Get involved with your teams iteration ceremonies.
-Challenge your teams to hit 100% of their iteration commitments.
+Get involved with your teams metings.

-Plan a release you believe your teams can hit comfortably instead of one that will tax (or overwhelm) them.
+Plan a release your teams believe they can hit comfortably instead of one that will tax (or overwhelm) them.
 Help the teams hit a few comfortable targets.
 It’ll give them confidence, as well as the space they need to get better in this new way of working, while also helping you improve your understanding of how they work.

 Try to anticipate when a release will ship.
 Use the progress of the teams and their completion rates to anticipate completion.
-Remember that the past usually looks like the future, so use traditional story per feature ratios and stories per iteration to do your calculations.
+Remember that the past usually looks like the future, base your calculations on what the teams have been able to recently complete.
 Never assume a faster rate than you’ve seen in the past.
 That way lies madness.
 And ulcers.

 Doing the math is often all that’s needed, but it must be visual.
 Many executives are data driven individuals.
 They’ll want the spreadsheet.
 Others need a graph.
 So provide both.